Figurative work

 My research for the figural paintings consist of seeking formats to set off this brushwork frenzy.
 Washy under paintings are stenciled, outlined, or overpainted opaquely.
 Canvases are custom stretched for compositional concerns.
 Diptychs, triptychs and more offer visual and literal breaks in the composition.

-Mixed-media, non-objective abstract expressionist painting has been engaging me lately.
+Mixed-media, non-objective abstract expressionist painting engages me.